 Competitive riders looking for the lightest weight stirrups can choose Composite Stirrups, Composite Reflex Stirrups, Equi-Wing Wide Track Stirrups or Royal Rider Original Stirrups, all weighing 200 grams or less.

 The most recent technological development in stirrups is the OnTyte Magnetic Stirrup System.
-It uses a highly engineered method of harnessing magnetic attraction between a magnet housed in the stirrup and integrated plates on the rider's boot sole.
+These types of stirrups use a highly engineered method of harnessing magnetic attraction between a magnet housed in the stirrup and integrated plates on the rider's boot sole.
 The system lends increased stability and balance for the rider, who will feel better connected to the horse through his or her ability to stretch down in the stirrup and around the horse's barrel.
 The magnetism provides enough security to eliminate concern over losing a stirrup, but will not prevent a rider's foot from separating from the iron when necessary.